learn-co-curriculum/dsc-probability-simulations-lab/README.md

 # Simulations with Conditional and Total Probability - Lab

+## Introduction
 In this lab , we shall run simulations for simple total probability problems.
 We shall solve these problems by hand and also perform random sampling from a defined probability distribution repeatedly to see if our calculated results match with the results of random simulations.

 ## Objectives